 But there is hope for recovery.
-At Pendergast Law, our team of Seattle car accident lawyers can help you prove fault and receive compensation that'll cover not only your medical expenses for your injuries, but also the repair costs for your property.
-To learn more, call (888) 228-3860 and receive a free consultation from our legal team.
+At Pendergast Law Personal Injury Lawyers, our team of Seattle car accident lawyers can help you prove fault and receive compensation that’ll cover not only your medical expenses for your injuries but also the repair costs for your property.
+To learn more, call 888-539-9211 and receive a free consultation from our legal team.

 Under Washington law, you are allowed to pursue compensation for the cost of whatever personal property was damaged by another person or organization in a car crash.

-After a vehicle accident, you may entitled to compensation for the following property damages:
+After a vehicle accident, you may be entitled to compensation for the following property damages:

 - Vehicle repairs

 - Other property damaged by a car, such as a home